Current Students - Life in the UK

 It is very common for international students to suffer from culture shock at some point during their studies.
 UKCISA have produced a useful , which you might find helpful and reassuring.

-It has even been known for students to suffer from reverse culture shock when returning home.
+It is even known that students experience reverse culture shock when returning home.
 More information about reverse culture shock can be found on .

 English Language and Study Skills Support